 Allowances are prorated based on month of application during the allowance year.
 PIs can also pool their allowances if their groups are working together; however, this must be specified when the allowance is initially setup or during the annual renewal period.
 Please note that allowances can be shared but are not transferable.
 People needing more compute time beyond their allowance should review the options for getting more computing time for a project.
 Lawrencium cluster project names for these allocations start with a ‘pc_’ prefix; for example pc_projectname.

 PIs wanting to obtain access to an PCA for their research will need to complete the Requirements Survey and include an initial list of anticipated users, as indicated on that form.
 A Lawrencium-cluster specific project will be set up using a unique name and all user accounts will be created under that project name.
 The project name will also be used to set up (SLURM) scheduler accounts, for running computational jobs and tracking cluster usage.
+Check out online document of myLRC.

 Once a project (and its associated Lawrencium scheduler account) has been created, any LBNL researcher who wants to open an additional Lawrencium cluster account, to be associated with that existing project, can do so by submitting the Additional User Account Request Form.
 Accounts are added upon approval of the PI for the project.
 Usernames must be unique and are allocated on a first-come, first served basis.
 This means that users may need to choose an alternate username for their accounts, if the one that they originally want has been taken.